 Section 11.1 GRANTING OF FRANCHISES.

-All public utility franchises and all renewals, extensions and amendments thereof shall be granted only by ordinance.
+To the extent permitted by law, all public utility franchises and all renewals, extensions and amendments thereof shall be granted only by ordinance.
 No such ordinance shall be adopted within less than thirty (30) days after application therefor has been filed with the Board of Aldermen, nor until a public hearing has been held thereon.
 No exclusive franchises shall ever be granted, and no franchise shall be granted for a term longer than twenty (20) years.
 No such franchise shall be transferable directly or indirectly, except with the approval of the Board of Aldermen expressed by ordinance after a public hearing.

 Section 11.2 RIGHT OF REGULATION.

-Every public utility franchise, whether it be so provided in the ordinance or not, shall be subject to the right of the Board of Aldermen to:
+To the extent permitted by law, every public utility franchise, whether it be so provided in the ordinance or not, shall be subject to the right of the Board of Aldermen to:

 Repeal or shorten the term of a franchise for misuse or nonuse or failure to comply therewith; or failure to comply with the provisions of this section and regulations adopted in accordance with this section or with the provisions of the franchise ordinance.